 Roof tile fractures do not have to be large to create substantial leakage.
 Hairline fractures in tiles can also cause leaks, commonly known as “splits.”
 Wind will pelt your roof, allowing water to escape through any breaches, regardless of how small.

-You can check some tutorials about solving leakages or just contact some professionals for help.
+You can check some tutorials about solving leakages or contact professional roofing help.